Afirestriker/react-concepts-in-action/ReactJS-Tutorial/react-hooks/README.md

     * Programmatically focusing input elements on component load.
     * Creating mutable containers for values that persist across renders without triggering re-renders, unlike state variables.
     * Providing a method to clear interval timers within event handlers, addressing a common issue in React component lifecycles.

+* Lesson 29 - Custom Hooks
+  * A custom hook is basically a JavaScript function whose name starts with `use`.
+  * A custom hook can also call other hooks if required.
+  * Useful in sharing logic, as an alternative way to HOCs and Render Props.

 ---